MEGA65/mega65-rom-monitor/README.md

 Special thanks go to:

 Gábor for the excellent emulator xemu

 Anton, who built and lent me a MEGA65 prototype

-Paul and Deft, for permanent motivation.
+Paul and Deft, for permanent motivation